annettebalmes/earth-data-analytics-final/README.md

 * annual precipitation of 28 to 114 cm

 We can aquire that data from:
-* pH: soil depth 100-200 cm pH data from POLARIS
+* pH: soil depth 100-200 cm mean pH data from POLARIS
 * slope: APPEEARS API for elevation data from NASA Earthdata
 * annual precipitation: MACAv2 dataset, accessible from Climate Toolbox.